lchou20/CS-411-group-negative-4-project/README.md

 How to use:

+After downloading the file in this repository.
-Ok so first go to the terminal then cd to the project.
+First go to the terminal then cd to the project.
 Then type in: “brew install node”.
 Then once that is complete type in: “npm install”.
 Then once thats complete type in: "node server.js” to start the server.